What Are Enterprise Risk Management Process And Plans?

 - Technological risks

-Why risk management in projects?
+Why is operational risk management Important in the enterprise?

 - Contribute to making appropriate decisions